Lawsuit Investigation: Luxe Bidet Supply Line Leaking?

 Luxe Bidet Leaking Problems: Customers Complain Online

-Owners of Luxe bidet products – including from the company’s NEO series – have complained in online reviews about leaking problems.
+Owners of Luxe bidet products – specifically the Luxe 90 and Luxe 95 models and certain NEO and NEO Plus models – have complained in online reviews about leaking problems.

 Many consumers said the bidets came with cheap or ill-fitting parts that were difficult to install or began to fail during normal use.
-Reviewers have reported that their bidets began dripping or leaking from the supply line – most often at the connection points for the hose or the T-adapter.
+Reviewers have reported that their bidets began dripping or leaking from the supply line – often at the connection points for the hose.
 Many consumers said they could no longer use the bidet after it began leaking, and some who ordered replacements said the new bidets also developed leaks.
 In some cases, the leaking problem caused flooding and significant property damage.

 Below is a sampling of online reviews that mention the apparent leaking problem [sic throughout]: